THE VMIAC DECLARATION

 WE WANT MORE CHOICES

-There is one theme that stands above all others in The Declaration.
-We want more choice.
-We want lots more options, and then to choose what works for us.
+One theme stands above all others in The Declaration: We want more choice.
+We want lots of options and then to choose what works for us.
 Choice was a strong theme in every topic in The Declaration.

 People spoke about diverse choices.

-When we asked what supports you need, MEDICATION rated the same as MEDITATION.
+When we asked what support you needed, MEDICATION rated the same as MEDITATION.

 When we asked what kinds of people you need to support you, PSYCHIATRISTS rated the same as YOGA INSTRUCTORS.